bacionejs/tredicimalefici/README.md

 - Added sounds.
 I already had a rocket sound from my Marslander game, but I needed an explosion sound.
 I searched for an explosion sound algorithm but wasn't satisfied with what I found.
 Finally, I discovered that simply adding a lowpass filter and a ramp to my existing rocket sound did the trick.

 #### Day 3
-- Added a boss-a UFO with a grinning alien that drops fast bombs.
+- Added a boss -- a UFO with a grinning alien that drops fast bombs.
 Testers (my family) didn't like the UFO, especially the grinning alien.
 I wasn't motivated to fix it since I preferred the previous simplicity, so I removed it.